Around sports world, Juneteenth celebrated like never before

 The Miami Heat celebrated the day with a pledge to make financial contributions and other commitments to organizations trying to eliminate racial inequality.
 The Heat made the announcement in a video featuring several team employees, including managing general partner Micky Arison, team president Pat Riley and coach Erik Spoelstra.

-“We will not stand for hate, racism or police brutality,” said Spoelstra, who later in the day led a virtual town hall with Heat players and took questions about race.
+“We will not stand for hate, racism or police brutality,” Spoelstra said.

 “Let us be perfectly clear,” Arison said.
 “This is just the beginning.
 Our commitment is never-ending.”